dhanraj-gunjal/Esport-2020-Data-Analysis/README.md

 Used CSV Files as Dataset for Data of Esport Players with their Country,Earning,Etc.
 Imported into Power Bi Tool for Data Visualization.
 Visual Static Dashboard Prepared in format of PDF/PPT.
+Dashboard Required Official organisation id which i dont have currently.
+So cant represent Dashboard here.